VoigtSebastian/rust-auth-service/README.md

 ### The user is not logged in / registered

-TODO: description of login process

-Respond with a redirect to the login page.
+If the route does not trigger the login/registration process, it will respond with a redirect to the login page.
 This gets indirectly triggered by the `RustAuthMiddleware`, as it returns an error with the status-code UNAUTHORIZED, which will then be caught by an ErrorHandler.
 This way, a user that is trying to get access to the website, but is not logged in, will always end up at the login page.